Covid-19 coronavirus: What Jacinda Ardern and Scott Morrison discussed

-Exectly what Prime Minister Jacinda Ardern and her Australian counterpart Scott Morrison discussed today will be revealed shortly.
+Exactly what Prime Minister Jacinda Ardern and her Australian counterpart Scott Morrison discussed today will be revealed shortly.

-Ardern patched through to the Australian national from the secure confines of Pipitea House, headquarters of the GCSB and SIS earlier today.
+Morrison is currently holding a press conference, after Ardern joined the start of the Australian national Cabinet meeting earlier today.

 She was invited by Morrison to the meeting, which included the Premiers and chief ministers of all states and territories.
 The last New Zealand Prime Minister to join was Peter Fraser during World War II.